couchdeveloper/RXPromise/README.md

 }
 ```

 From an outer view, the behavior of both implementations of `fetchUsers` seem to be identical.
 However, the implementation of the second one utilizing Promises is more efficient in terms of system resources.
-Additionaly, it looks also more concise.
+Additionally, it looks also more concise.
 These differences will become more drastic, if problems become more complex.

 [Contents ^](#contents)